Scalable Policy Maximization Under Network Interference: THOMPSON SAMPLING UNDER NETWORK INTERFERENCE

+The proof adapts arguments from Section 24.1 of \cite{Lattimore_Szepesvári_2020}.
+We see that the upper bound provided in Theorem \ref{main_thm} matches this lower bound up to a logarithmic factor, thus proving that our algorithm is near-optimal.

-Our regret bounds look almost identical to those for standard linear bandits plus the inclusion of $n$.
+Interestingly, our regret bounds resemble those for standard linear bandits but include a factor of $n$.
 The intuition for this difference lies in the feedback structure: for a network of size $n$, by time $T$ we have accumulated information for $nT$ nodes while the standard linear bandit algorithms will have only received $T$ observations.
 However, the increased complexity of the action space partially offsets the increase in information at each round.
-The balance of these opposing forces mirrors the exploration-exploitation tradeoff in standard linear bandit problems, resulting in our bounds.
+The balance of these opposing forces mirrors the exploration-exploitation tradeoff in standard linear bandits, resulting in our bounds.

-A potential pitfall is that $D$ may scale with $n$.
-Recalling the SBM case where $D = k + m$, both the number of groups $K$ and the number of indirect effect parameters can in theory increase with the size of the network.
-For example, if one fixes the edge probabilities in an SBM and increases $n$, the average degree of each node increases.
-Without further assumptions on $\Gamma$, one must estimate more indirect effects as $n$ grows, since larger treated neighbor counts will be observed.
-However, empirically, networks tend to be sparse, making scalings such as $D = O(n)$ unlikely in practice.
+As discussed in Section \ref{subsec:reward_funcs}, a potential pitfall is that $D$ may scale with $n$.
+For example, if each node has a unique direct effect, then the dimension of $\boldsymbol{\theta}$ scales at least linearly in $n$.
 We focus our theoretical analysis on the case of a fixed $D$ and discuss the impact of $T$ and $n$ on regret as this allows a clear comparison to other algorithms in the bandit literature.
-We provide results from a variety of choices of $k$ and $m$, where either or both may depend on $n$, through simulation studies in the following section.
+We provide results from a variety of choices of the reward function through simulation studies in the following section.

 \paragraph{Comparison to previous approaches}